 When I was younger, I could not imagine myself the age I am now.
 Not even if I could have morph-aged myself, a technology which was not available when I was younger.

-Tuesday was my birthday, Bastille Day in France.
+Today is my birthday, Bastille Day in France.
 I’ve never been to France on my birthday, but I have always enjoyed thinking of a vast celebration occurring on “my behalf.”
 In reality, if I went to France on my birthday while others were celebrating, they would probably shrug and continue celebrating Their Day (not My Day).
 It would be like being born on Christmas or New Year’s.
 No one would celebrate you because they are celebrating the other holiday.
 On second thought, remind me not to go to France on my birthday.

 Birthdays Are Confusing

 One of the things you notice as you get older is that the people behind you are less able to distinguish your generation from anything older than say 30.
 For example, my brother bought me a cute birthday card, but it has an error, which proves to me it was made by confused young people.
-When I was growing up, we did have four channels—not three including PBS—my brother confirmed yesterday that we watched the very first Sesame Street.
+When I was growing up, we had four channels—not three including PBS—my brother confirmed that we watched the very first Sesame Street.
 We kids played music on scratchy ‘45s on vinyl or listened to fuzzy radio stations; most of our music seemed to be distorted.
 However, we didn’t have calculators until my junior year in college.

 This is like jumbling the Sumerians, Assyrians, and Egyptians all together, civilizations which are thousands of years apart.
 You know, assuming all old people –ancient Egyptians, Renaissance painters, people who were in World War II, everyone over 40 – are nearly all the same.
 I grew up before calculators were common, but it was not the Great Depression!
 Different eras.
 Just because we didn’t have HBO did not mean we had to wash our clothes in the river and beat them with a stick.